ConnorDedic/notes/PNPT/PEH/AD.md

 3. Check websites and look for alternate paths
 4. Look for default creds / low hanging fruit
 5. What else can I do?

+*Side note, generally use `responder` if you have a Linux host and `Inveigh` if you have a Windows host*
 ## LLMNR POISON
 *This attack works because a machine in an AD environment requests access to a named service that doesn't exist.
 The connection fails, and the attacker requests the user:hash to connect the target to the nonexistent service.
 The target sends the user:hash and attacker can use them for a hashcrack.